garrickho/BasketballPositionQuiz/README.md

 In-Program Classes:

-1. Inputting User Information:
+1. Person
-  - The purpose of this class is to gather the user's information.
-The entered information will help in determining the     results for the user
+  - This class is the parent class of the User and Admin classes.
+The Person class will read and write the user_info csv and will read the admins csv

-2. Quiz Questions:
+2. User
-  - About 4-5 questions that will help with the results.
+  - This class will gather the user's information and ask different questions to determine the result

-3. Admin Login:
+3. Admin
-  - If someone has an authorized login, they can select the option to log in and access the information entered and the results.
+  - This class will allow for admins to login and view or remove user infomation